tiadrop/face/readme.md

 ```

 Included is a similar system written in JavaScript.
 It was written for private use but I feel its similarity and ancestry to this project make it an ideal inclusion to give a degree of cognitive consistency between server and client code.
 For code and examples see *Face/js-src/jel/\**.

+JSON can be imported and exported using `Face.JSON.JSValue`.
+Rather than attempting to construct native objects from JSON data, JSValue allows dynamic structure with basic runtime type-checking.
+One has the option of reading each value's type just as one might use `typeof` in JSON's most natural habitat.
+See *Main()* in *demo/Program.cs* for examples of importing and exporting JSON using this system.